mims-harvard/MedTok/README.md

 Shared codebook for both two modalities.

 ## TODO
--- Handle with missing modalities
+- Handle with missing modalities with new loss
+- Residual quantization
+- Category
+- EHR-based model